infracost/infracost-orb/README.md

 This [CircleCI Orb](https://circleci.com/developer/orbs/orb/infracost/infracost) runs [Infracost](https://infracost.io) against the master branch and the pull request whenever a Terraform file changes.
 It automatically adds a pull request comment showing the cost estimate difference (similar to `git diff`) if a percentage threshold is crossed.

-It supports GitHub and BitBucket; BitBucket does not show commit comments in the pull request view so you have to check the commit's comments.
+It supports GitHub and BitBucket; BitBucket does not show commit comments in the pull request view so you have to check the commit's comments to see the Infracost output.

 <img src="screenshot.png" width=557 alt="Example screenshot" />